That first cuddle with your new baby is a magical time, but did you know it’s also an important time for your health and the health of your newborn?

 Skin-to-skin can be a wonderful way for fathers or partners to bond with their new baby.
 In some cases, if the mother is recovering from anaesthetic or surgery, they can step in to provide that crucial early skin-to-skin contact.

 Skin-to-skin with the father is said to reduce infant crying, calm the baby and facilitate the development of the pre-feeding behaviour.

 Continued skin-to-skin can help fathers and partners to bond with the baby.
-The baby will learn to feel safe on their chest and the father will learn to read baby’s cues.
+The baby will learn to feel safe on their chest and the adult will learn to read baby’s cues.

 Including skin-to-skin in your birth plan

 Skin-to-skin contact is not always routine so if skin-to-skin is important to you, you must talk with your health care providers and let them know of your intentions.

 It is a good idea to include your wish for skin-to-skin when writing your birth plan.
 If your baby is healthy and not requiring medical intervention then you should be able to have skin-to-skin contact for at least an hour after the birth.
 Weighing and dressing baby should not take precedence.